Michael Schuck Bebb: Biography

 In 1865, his wife died, leaving him the sole guardian of their three children.
-He resigned from the Pensions office and on February 19, 1867 married Anna Carpenter and moved the whole family to the Fountaindale estate in Illinois.
+He resigned from the Pensions office and, on February 19, 1867, he married Anna Carpenter and moved the whole family to the Fountaindale estate in Illinois.
 It was here, in 1873 that Bebb began his special study of willows, corresponding with the eminent British authority on Salix, Rev. J.E.
 Leefe.
-In 1874 he was asked to contribute his salices to Brewer and Watson’s Botany of California by Dr. Asa Gray, and in the same year he published his first scientific paper on willows in The American Naturalist, entitled “A new species of willow (S.laevigata) from California, and notes on some other North American species.”
+In 1874, he was asked to contribute his salices to Brewer and Watson’s Botany of California by Dr. Asa Gray, and in the same year he published his first scientific paper on willows in The American Naturalist, entitled a "new species of willow (S.laevigata) from California, and notes on some other North American species".

-In 1878 he began to contribute writings to the Botanical Gazette on various aspects of willows.
-These included six papers entitled “Notes on North American willows.”
+In 1878, he began to contribute writings to the Botanical Gazette on various aspects of willows.
+These included six papers entitled Notes on North American Willows.
 His work on willows also appeared in Rothrock’s Botany of the Wheeler Report and in the Botany of California as well as his illustrations in the Gray's Manual Flora.
-In 1880 the leading Swedish authority on salices, Nils J. Anderson died, leaving Michael Schuck Bebb as the eminent botanist on the genus salix.

-In October 1879 the family moved from Fountaindale to Rockford, Illinois.
-The financial strain of a farm the size of Fountaindale proved too costly for Bebb and he eventually sold the property to a practical farmer.
+In 1880, the leading Swedish authority on Salices, Nils J. Anderson died, leaving Michael Schuck Bebb as the eminent botanist on the genus Salix.
+In October 1879, the family moved from "Fountaindale" to Rockford, Illinois.
+The financial strain of a farm the size of Fountaindale had proved too costly for Bebb and he eventually sold the property to a practical farmer.

-In 1885 he suffered a serious attack of pleurisy, to which he never fully recovered, though this did not hamper his botanical zeal, publishing four series of “Notes on the White Mountain willows” in the Bulletin of the Torrey Botanical Club between 1888 and 1890, and contributed the Salices to the sixth edition of Gray's Manual, also in 1890.
+In 1885, he suffered a serious attack of pleurisy, to which he never fully recovered, though this did not hamper his botanical zeal, publishing four series of “Notes on the White Mountain willows” in the Bulletin of the Torrey Botanical Club between 1888 and 1890, and contributed the Salices to the sixth edition of Gray's Manual, also in 1890.

 Towards the end of his life, his industrious work on the genus Salix was rewarded by the naming of several plants in his honour.

-In 1885 the genus Bebbia, native to Southern California was named in his honour by Prof. E. L. Greene and published in the Bulletin of the California Academy of Sciences.
+In 1885, the genus Bebbia, native to Southern California was named in his honour by Prof. E. L. Greene and published in the Bulletin of the California Academy of Sciences.
 In 1889, the variety Carex tribuloides Wahl. var.
-Bebbii was created by Prof. L. H. Bailey and in 1895, Salix Bebbiana published by Prof. C. S. Sargent in Garden and Forest, with the inscription to Bebb “the learned, industrious and distinguished salicologist of the United States to whom, more than to any one else of this generation we owe our knowledge of American willows.”
+Bebbii was created by Prof. L. H. Bailey and in 1895, Salix Bebbiana published by Prof. C. S. Sargent in Garden and Forest, with the inscription to Bebb as "the learned, industrious and distinguished salicologist of the United States to whom, more than to any one else of this generation we owe our knowledge of American willows."

-Michael Schuck Bebb died on December 5, 1895 surrounded by friends and family.
+Michael Schuck Bebb died on December 5, 1895, surrounded by friends and family.
 He was buried at the West Side cemetery in Rockford, Illinois.